 BOARD

-DarAnne Dunning – Secretary
+DarAnne Dunning – President

 DarAnne grew up on her family’s ranch in southeastern Montana, where her family has raised horses and cattle since the 1880s.
 After attending the University of Montana for undergrad (Philosophy and Communication Studies-Rhetoric) and law school, DarAnne and her husband moved to Helena in 2010.